A Stitch in Time: Cornell Surgeons Build on Legacy

 Throughout his career at CUHA, Flanders kept the same passion and curiosity that got him into the field.
 “There’s a huge amount of creativity when it comes to surgery,” says Flanders.
 “Even though you might have done a procedure a million times, there’s always something unexpected, and you have to be innovative.
 During all my years, I never got bored, because I knew every patient was different.”

-Dr. Julia Sumner and her colleagues Dr. Galina Hayes, Dr. Nicole Buote and Daniel Lopez ’12, D.V.M. ’16, all share the same passion for innovation and providing clients excellent care.
-The surgeons are all excited about expanding the offerings of minimally invasive surgery (MIS) options for CUHA patients, Sumner included.
+Dr. Julia Sumner and her colleagues Drs.
+Galina Hayes, Nicole Buote and Daniel Lopez ’12, D.V.M. ’16, all share the same passion for innovation and providing clients excellent care.
+The surgeons are excited about expanding the offerings of minimally invasive surgery (MIS) options for CUHA patients, Sumner included.
 “I’m very passionate about minimally invasive surgery and look forward to expanding what we can offer clients in this area,” says Sumner, who is an assistant professor of small animal surgery.
 “In addition, my colleagues and I have all attended multiple advanced training sessions in minimally invasive surgery and interventional radiology and it is our hope that as a group we can continue to provide excellence in patient care and cutting-edge techniques that reduce operative morbidity to the pets that we see.”

 Sumner benefits from the legacy of her predecessors.
-Two of the soft-tissue surgery section’s long-term members, Dr. James Flanders and Dr. Jay Harvey, trained her mentor Dr. Robert Hardie, a former CUHA resident, who trained Sumner during her own surgical residency at the University of Wisconsin.
+Two of the soft-tissue surgery section’s long-term members, Drs.
+James Flanders and Jay Harvey, trained her mentor Dr. Robert Hardie, a former CUHA resident, who trained Sumner during her own surgical residency at the University of Wisconsin.
 Additionally, “I worked alongside Jim Flanders for a few years before his retirement.
 I loved the way he taught the residents and interacted with his colleagues,” says Sumner.
 “He was always congenial and compassionate.
-Not only was he an amazing surgeon, and researcher, but he was a really encouraging to early career faculty such as myself.”
+Not only was he an amazing surgeon and researcher, but he was a really encouraging to early career faculty such as myself.”

 Originally from Canberra, Australia, Sumner studied veterinary medicine at the University of Sydney and brings a wide range of experience to her work at Cornell.
 “I have worked in mixed animal practice in the middle of nowhere, worked as a small animal practitioner all over the U.K. and Australia, before starting my surgical journey,” she says.
 “My experiences in general practice are what actually fostered my love for the profession.”